-Temple Math Club is an active club within Temple University, which organizes weekly events on Thursdays 5:00 PM to 6 PM (currently via Zoom).
+Temple Math Club is an active club within Temple University, which organizes weekly events on Thursdays 5:00 PM to 6 PM.
+The meeting room is Wachman Hall 617.
 Any undergraduate, graduate, faculty, or staff member may attend these meetings and collaborations with other organizations are always welcome!

 The mission of the Math Club at Temple University is to build a scholarly community of students and faculty with a passion for mathematics and to popularize this field through a series of activities promoting appreciation and understanding of the role mathematics plays in science, nature, technology, and human culture.
 To join or enjoy the Math Club one does not need to be the next Euler or Archimedes; one must simply have the interest and ability to find the fun in logic.